Trial and error: early pilot training for the RFC in the Great War

 (For previous episodes, scroll down)

 When Observer/Gunner Archie Whitehouse finally took leave back in England, he found himself feeling restless and directionless, despite giving himself plenty to do.
-And when leave was over, he was strangely grateful to return to 22 Squadron at Estrée Blanche.
+And when leave was over, he was strangely grateful to return to 22 Squadron, now at Boisdinghem, west of Saint-Omer.

 But then, as more of his close friends “went west”, he immersed himself in tasks on the aerodrome between sorties “to keep myself from going completely mad”.
 He did not understand his feelings.
 “It suddenly dawned on me that the only time I was really content was when I was in the air.”